+Estrogens can alter neuronal excitability within seconds to minutes in the amygdala, hippocampus, striatum, hindbrain, and cortex.
 Thus, brain-derived estrogens are increasingly considered genuine neuromodulators.
 It is unclear, however whether neuroestrogen production is controlled via electrochemical events that are the hallmark of neurotransmitter-based cell-to-cell communication.

 In this study, Luke Remage-Healey and colleagues from the University of California Los Angeles (UCLA) provide evidence that estrogens are produced in the brain’s nerve cell terminals on demand and that estradiol may acts remarkably like a classic neurotransmitter.

 The authors found that acute fluctuations in local neuroestrogen levels in the forebrain of the zebra finch depend on calcium influx within presynaptic terminals.

 Generally, the study presents direct evidence that neuroestrogen fluctuations are dependent on summed (30 min) electrochemical events within presynaptic terminals in the zebra finch NCM.
 Thus, these findings are important for two reasons.

 First, the neuroestrogen flux is under the control of classical depolarization-dependent phenomena, consistent with the hypothesis that neuroestrogens can fluctuate and modulate cortical information flow at a relatively fast time scale (i.e., ≤30 min).
 Second, results with the VGCC blocker ω-conotoxin are consistent with the hypothesis that the electrochemical control of neuroestrogens depends on Ca2+-dependent events localized to the neuronal synapse.